Safety Management Program Guidelines for Department Safety Coordinators (DSCs)

 Networking for Assistance with Safety: To aid in networking amongst DSCs, the EH&S website has a list of all Department Safety Coordinators, listed alphabetically by campus departments.
 It is recommended that you get on the DSC email listserve to receive timely and updated information.
 To get on the listserve go to the DSC website.

 Quarterly DSC Meetings: EH&S sponsors quarterly meetings that provide information and training on current environmental, safety and health issues.
-Each seminar lasts around 1 ½ hours.
+Each seminar lasts around 2 hours.
 Various speakers present information targeted toward assisting Department Safety Coordinators.
-Seminars are generally held in February, May, August and November.
 EH&S encourages Department Safety Coordinators to participate in presenting topics and attending.
 Meeting dates are posted on the DSC website and communicated thorough the listserve.

 DSC Open Forums: Open Forums provide an opportunity for DSCs to come and get help from subject matter experts, express concerns and suggestions, provide input for upcoming meetings, network, and learn about additional opportunities.
 They differ from quarterly meetings because they are meant to be an open discussion and a chance to interact with other DSCs whereas seminars are more lecture and presentation based.
 DSCs are informed of these forums via the DSC listserve.